 GNSO NPOC (Not-for-Profit Operational Concerns Constituency):

+NPOC has done several outreach events each year.
+Some are events with panels and debates, others are webinars with invited guests and NPOC also has members doing outreach in their region in third parties events regarding the DNS, NGOs and Internet Governance.

+We have brochures in different languages and material from the events and webinars.

+All the outreach in NPOC is being reviewed, especially the webpage, as part of an Outreach strategy and an Onboarding program that will both give startup material for newcomers and create a mentorship dynamic for them to be more easily engaged in the PDPs.

 New outreach events have been started by the current NPOC EXCOM, through CROPP funding, the first been in Senegal, Dakar in January 2017.
 Other outreach events planned during the intersessional could not take place due to lack of approval.
 A series of outreach too are taken place during ICANN meetings, the last been at Hyderabad.
 NPOC plans to have other stand alone outreach events either through CROPP funding or other sources from ICANN.

 GNSO RrSG (Registrars Stakeholder Group):